Optional Practical Training (OPT) Application Basics

 - If you received Curricular Practical Training (CPT) authorization, include copies of I-20s showing that authorization.

-STEP 5: Mail the OPT Application to USCIS
+STEP 5: Submit the OPT Application to USCIS using one of the processes below

 Send your application by courier delivery (FedEx, DHL, UPS) to: